U.S. Games Systems

 In the 1970s, the company branched out into publishing books about the history of tarot.
 Stuart Kaplan co-wrote with Jean Huets the four-volume Encyclopedia of Tarot, which was published over the course of two decades.
-In 2009, U.S. Games published a commemorative Rider-Waite box set including Pamela Colman Smith's tarot cards, a selection of her art prints, and a short book about her, written by Kaplan.
-Kaplan's interest in Pamela Colman Smith's work as a theatrical set designer and costumer, her involvement with the Hermetic Order of the Golden Dawn, and her collaboration with the noted occultist Arthur Edward Waite on the Rider-Waite deck, led him to research and co-write the biography Pamela Colman Smith: The Untold Story with Mary Katherine Greer, Elizabeth Foley O'Connor, and Melinda Boyd Parsons.
+In 2009, U.S. Games published a commemorative Rider–Waite box set including Pamela Colman Smith's tarot cards, a selection of her art prints, and a short book about her, written by Kaplan.
+Kaplan's interest in Colman Smith's work as a theatrical set designer and costumer, her involvement with the Hermetic Order of the Golden Dawn, and her collaboration with the noted occultist Arthur Edward Waite on the Rider–Waite deck, led him to research and co-write the biography Pamela Colman Smith: The Untold Story with Mary Katherine Greer, Elizabeth Foley O'Connor, and Melinda Boyd Parsons.

-The company's logo is a silhouette of The Fool tarot card, taken from the drawing by Pamela Colman Smith for the Rider-Waite Tarot.
+The company's logo is a silhouette of The Fool tarot card, taken from the drawing by Colman Smith for the Rider–Waite Tarot.